Constitution and Bylaws

 Colonies must have a membership of ten (10) active members to form.
 If a colony falls below that membership or for any other reason feels it cannot continue to exist, the colony may choose, by a two-thirds vote of members present and voting, to dissolve.
 If a colony should find it necessary to dissolve, it shall follow the following procedures:

-A. The Colony Governor shall notify the State Governor of the intent to dissolve.
+A. The Colony shall notify the Governor of the intent to dissolve.

 B. All artifacts of the colony shall be delivered to the Iowa Society.
 If said Iowa Society no longer exists, the artifacts shall be delivered to the General Society of Mayflower Descendants or, in the case that the General Society no longer exists, shall deliver said artifacts to an appropriate repository or museum.